-Moral values determine what one will be, instead of merely what one will have. - John Dewey, Ethics
+Moral values determine what one will be, instead of merely what one will have - John Dewey, Ethics

-Moral values are more basic than all other values, because moral values touch, not just on what we do or have, but on what we are. - Daniel Maguire, The Moral Choice
+Moral values are more basic than all other values, because moral values touch, not just on what we do or have, but on what we are - Daniel Maguire, The Moral Choice

-Real values, the values that are operative in our lives...become touchstones of reality for us.
-We carry them forward not as abstract principles but as basic attitudes, as life stances that we embody and reveal in ever-new and unexpected ways.
-They remain with us, latent in the deepest levels of our being, ready to be evoked and given form by the situations that call us out. - Maurice Friedman, Contemporary Psychology were asked to strongly agree, agree, disagree, or strongly disagree with the statements.
-On none of the 10 general statements given was there a significant difference of opinion between the parents and the students.
+Real values, the values that are operative in our lives. become touchstones of reality for us.
+We carry them forward not as abstract principles but as basic attitudes, as life stances that we embody and reveal in ever new and unexpected ways.
+They remain with us, latent in the deepest lev els of our being, ready to be evoked and given form by the situations that call us out. - Maurice Friedman, Contemporary Psychology

-The crisis of female sexual slavery demands that we reclaim the need for values...values that stem from new definitions of what is right and wrong, what is enhancing to human beings versus what is demeaning, and what leads to a positive valuation of life versus what tends toward destruction and dehumanization. - Kathleen Barry, Female Sexual Slavery
+The crisis of female sexual slavery demands that we reclaim the need for values...values that stem from new definitions of what is right and wrong, what is enhancing to human beings versus what is demeaning, and what leads to a positive valuation of life versus what tends toward destruction and dehumanization - Kathleen Barry, Female Sexual Slavery